Volunteer Disaster Management Project in Jamaica

 Your Role on the Disaster Management Project in Jamaica

-The Disaster Management Project is located in Mandeville, Manchester Parish.
+The Disaster Management Project is located in Mandeville, Manchester Parish and St. Elizabeth Parish.
 Volunteers are needed to help with educating communities, schools and the business sector about disaster management through the Community Disaster Management Programme.
 The Community Disaster Management Project (Operation Get Ready) was born out of the concern that most communities in Manchester and St. Elizabeth are never fully prepared for the hurricane season and are also vulnerable to other disasters, natural and man-made.
 The project aims to engage the most vulnerable communities in a preparedness campaign, decrease the damage which results from natural disasters, and to increase the knowledge of community members as regards natural disasters.

 Volunteers will be involved in assessing vulnerable communities, conducting research on the background of the selected communities, developing a community plan, preparing presentations for workshops, conducting an annual disaster awareness workshop in selected institutions, conducting earthquake/fire drills, creating disaster management charts and facilitating at least one disaster management workshop in a community.
 Volunteers work with the Disaster Management Programme Officer to undertake a number of tasks including: